 Is it safe to delete log files?

-Many experienced users prefer to clean their user logs as part of their Mac cleaning routine on Mac.
+Many experienced users prefer to clean their user logs as part of their Mac cleaning routine.
 Though it doesn’t directly translate into speed, there is some benefit in keeping your disk clean.
 Some apps have notoriously large log files, especially media apps.
-For example, writing this article I’ve found a single log file by Elmedia player that weighted 325 MB.
+For example, I’ve found a single log file by Elmedia player that weighted 325 MB in writing this article.

-As a word of caution, you shouldn’t delete the entire Logs folder, only delete what’s contained inside.
-As we have said, log files serve for diagnostic purposes.
+You shouldn’t delete the entire Logs folder, only delete what’s contained inside as a word of caution.
+As we have said, log files serve diagnostic purposes.
 If your Mac is doing well, there’s nothing particularly harmful in deleting logs.